kiba/Writings/for_science/chp24_reckoning.md

 **October 9, 2015**
 **Captain Kobayashi**

-Months had passed, and yet she already found herself in an unenviable position.
 Kobayashi watched on as her family ate dinner.
 Her adopted son's eyes were directed at the television, absorbing information about the world that he's still very much learning.
 Saitou looked at nothing in particular, just bringing food into his mouth.

 Sometime they talked during dinners, sometime they don't.

-Frequently, Kobayashi didn't eat, as her dietary needs were reduced.
+Frequently, Kobayashi didn't eat, as her body has reduced dietary needs.

-Dinners were nice, relaxing.
+Every dinenrs they had was a chance to relax and reconnect together as a family.

 Unfortunately, that will soon come to an end.
 This dinner, an activity she came so much to value, may be the family's last.

-Political realities demanded it.
-Her duties to her people demanded it.
+Political reality are already intruding in, and her duties to her people required a demand.

 Saitou glanced expectantly at Kobayashi, waiting for her to do her job.
+She nodded.

 "Nagate?"
-Kobayashi said.
+Kobayashi said suddenly.

 "Yes, grandma?" the boy responded.

 "All of us need to have a very important talk about what's going to happen to us over the next few days."

 There she said it.
-It was like swallowing poison.
+It was like swallowing glasses.

 "OK."

 ***
 **October 10, 2015**

-Kobayashi overlooked a TDM that was being prepped for departure to Earth.
+From a gantry walkway, Kobayashi overlooked a TDM that was being prepped for departure to Earth.
 If she was going to walk into parliament and reveal her face to the public at large, she needed to be assured of her son's safety.

 "You know, I never thought I see the day when I stopped wearing the life support suit," Lala Hiyama said.
 She wasn't dressed in the traditional Sidonian uniform, but instead, twenty-first century clothing.

-"To be honest, I was never crazy on this whole bear suit idea.
-Well, you asked, and Ochiai answered."
+"To be honest, I was never crazy on this whole bear suit idea," Kobayashi said.
+"You asked, and Ochiai obliged."

+Hiyama's eyes were suddenly downcast.

 "I wished...Ochiai didn't go crazy.
 Ochiai today, he's not...him.
 He's not the Ochiai I know.
 He's someone else."

 "I know.
 That's what we have to live with.
-All those mistakes, we can't undo."
+We can't undo the mistakes of the past."

+"I'll try my best to make Tanikaze's live comfortable."

+"I know that you will do what I ask you to do.
+Nagate Tanikaze is innocent in all of this."

 Hiyama nodded.
 They stood together for a while, before Hiyama left to prepare for departure.